kanieladenis/My_Data_Science_Notes/yil.md

 20211014 - Yesterday I Learned: more about Pandas Series methods and functions.
 I eseciallfy liked descrdibe(), value_counts(), and all the str manipulations.
 20211015 - Yesterday I Learned: about DataFrames.
 I learned about DataFrame attributes and methods.
 I learend about creating a bool mask to filter the data.
 I learned to rename, drop or creat new columns.
 And my favorite, I learned to chain methods which I need to practice more.
 20211018 - Yesterday I Learned: about Advanced DataFrames.
 I learned how to connect and import data from MySQL.
 I also learned the importance of creat bool mask and creating variables to make the data break down easier.
+20211020 - Yesterday I Learned: about Advanced DataFrames aggregating, groupby method, .and the merg method."